ona-li-toki-e-jan-Epiphany-tawa-mi/ilo-li-sina/lipu_pi_kama_sona/README-en_US.md

 ![ilo li sina logo](../sitelen-suli.png)

-**!!ATTENTION!!
-I am no longer working on this project.
-I will maintain it and do bug fixes, but I will not be adding any new features.**

 # **ilo li sina**

 An interpreter for ilo li sina (meaning "the tool is you"). ilo li sina is an unstructured procedural human-oriented possibly turing-complete string-manipulating programming language for the aspiring homebody computer. ;)